 Budgeting can be tough because it means sitting down and looking at your spendings, which can be scary.
-In order to see what you might be able to cut from your finances, though, it’s important, though, to know where you are spending a lot of your paycheck.
+In order to see what you might be able to cut from your finances, it’s important to know where you are spending a lot of your paycheck.

 Tracking your finances means that you will be able to compare what you want and what you need – and start trimming down on the “wants” to put more money into saving.

-Money tracking can be done with a paper and pen; writing down your spendings when you shop.
+Money tracking can be done with a paper and pen by writing down your spendings when you shop.
 It could also be through a spreadsheet on your mobile device.
 It takes a little effort, but once you’re in the habit of tracking your spending, it will come naturally.

 Start Saving Today

 You’ve just had a payday!
 It’s possible that you’ve had to send a big portion of it already off to your credit providers.

 But some might remain behind for the rest of the month.

 Make today the first day of your saving!
 Put a little bit of your paycheck and slot it into your piggy bank or saving’s account.
 Then do the same again next month and before you know it, you’ll be a consistent saver!